 Operation: Create an IRB to be used in scheduling an asynchronous exit.
-The RQE interface to Stage 2 Exit Effector will be used to schedule the routine.
-The exit will get control at the RQETEST label.
+The RQE interface to Stage 2 Exit Effector is used to schedule the routine.
+The exit gets control at the RQETEST label.

 CIRB EP=RQETEST, KEY=SUPR, MODE=SUPR, STAB=(DYN), BRANCH=NO